Russia deploys missile in apparent treaty violation

 Trump has in the past expressed interest in arms reduction talks with the Kremlin and indicated he would seek a new opening with Moscow.

-White House press secretary Sean Spicer, however, said Tuesday that the administration's stance on Moscow, saying, "The president has been incredibly tough on Russia."
+White House press secretary Sean Spicer, however, said Tuesday that, "The president has been incredibly tough on Russia."

 Spicer pointed to UN Ambassador Nikki Haley's recent remarks on the Russia's actions in east Ukraine and occupation of Crimea, adding that Trump "expects the Russian government to deescalate violence in the Ukraine and return Crimea."